PLEADING WITH GOD

 PRAYER FOR TODAY:

 Father God, above all I desire Your will as expressed in Your promises.
 Grant me the grace to wait on You, making my time and effort available to You, and at the same time to know that You are working all things according to Your will.
 Like Isaac, I plead fervently with You in prayer.
 Thank You for hearing and answering my prayer.
 In Jesus’ name, Amen!

 100 PERSONAL WORDS:

 Over the years in the service of Christ, I’ve done my best to plan and work for the fulfillment of God’s purpose as revealed in His Word.
-Twice, during the time I served as Chairman and President of Crossroads Christian Communications, I pushed initiatives through the Board of Directors which a majority favoured, but not all.
+Twice I pushed initiatives through the Board of Directors for Crossroads which a majority favoured, but not all.
 Both times proved to be mistakes.
 I learned to ask the Directors to take the issue home, pray fervently, and come back to the next meeting to vote again.
-If we still could not agree unanimously, we dropped the matter or changed course.
+If we still could not agree unanimously, we dropped the matter, or changed course.
 Like Rebekah, I’m a “Get it done” person.
 God has used this drive, but I must be careful.
-The Crossroads Directors approved the sponsorship of this daily blog.
-Granted, it was not a huge and costly outreach like our participation in four World Expositions (all unanimously approved), but it illustrates the fact that unity brings the blessing of God on our lives and ministry decisions.
+The Crossroads Directors unanimously approved the sponsorship of this daily blog.
+You could e-mail the Chairman, Don Simmonds, and let him know what you think about the Board’s decision…firstname.lastname@example.org.

 In Christ’s love and service,

 REMINDER: If you are reading the email version and wish to post a comment on my blog, go to www.100words.ca and “Leave a Reply.”